Identifying a sustainable business model can be challenging yet critical for many startups.

 Validate Go-To-Market

 Knowing what to validate is simply as significant as knowing the importance of customer validation.
 The primary thing to validate is your target market, which is to be done in the conception stage.
 This is to determine your total market potential, as well as to address your market segment's needs and earn your first paying customers.
-Here's what to validate in the go-to-market.
+Here's what to validate when formulating the go-to-market strategy.

 A Quick Guide for Designing Your Customer Validation Questionnaire